the-markup/investigation-isp/README.md

 <hr>

-There are also several Python scripts in this directory:
+There are also several Python utility scripts in this directory:

-###  utils.py
-Contains general functions that are re-used.

-### analysis.py
+### aggregators.py
-Used to produce charts in notebooks starting with "2".
+Used to aggregate data and primarily produce charts in notebooks starting with "2".

 ### parsers.py
 Parsers for JSON from lookup tools and geocodes addresses within HOLC grades.